-10. This policy was adopted by the Board of I Management on [date].
+10. This policy was adopted by the Board of Management on [date].

 II.
-This policy has been made available to schaccessible to parents and pupils on request)-a • ill be made accessible on the school website (is readily arents' Association. . , nade available to schoo d of Management periodically.
-Written notification ol personnel, published on the school website (is o the Parents' Association.
-Signed: Signed: (Chairperson of Board of Management) (Headmaster)) Date: Date:
+This policy has been made available to school personnel and will be made accessible on the school website (is readily accessible to parents and pupils on request)-and provided to the Parents' Association.

+12. This policy and its implementation will be reviewed by the Board of Management periodically.
+Written notification that the review has been completed will be made available to school personnel, published on the school website (is readily accessible to parents and pupils on request)-and provided to the Parents' Association.

+Date of next review: